lolyu/aoi/cpp/atomic_and_memory_model/cpp_memory_order.md

         * an atomic store in thread `A` is with `std::memory_order_release`
         * an atomic load in thread `B` from the same variable is tagged `memory_order_consume`
         * the atomic load in thread `B` reads a value written by the store in thread `A` ~~or a value from later in the release sequence~~
-* what synchronization will be guaranteed in the release acquire ordering?
+* what synchronization will be guaranteed in the release consume ordering?
-    * all memory writes(including non-atomic and relaxed atomic) that happened-before the atomic store from the point of view of thread `A`, become **visible side-effects** within the operations in thread `B` into which the load operation carries dependency.
+    * all memory writes(including non-atomic and relaxed atomic) that carry a dependency into the atomic store from the point of view of thread `A`, become **visible side-effects** within the operations in thread `B` into which the load operation `carries dependency`.
-    * in other words, if `A` store release on a variable `M`, the load acquire in `B` and reads afterward could only see the writes to `M` before the `A` store release.
     * **`release consume` ordering limits what the load consume thread could see**
 * `std::memory_order_consume`:
     * a load operation with `std::memory_order_consume` means no reads/writes in the current thread dependent on the value loaded can be reordered before this load